cjneidhart/brick/website/docs/api/misc.md

 The first argument will be a special [`MacroContext`] object.
 All additional arguments will be the arguments received by the macro.

+To output content from within a macro, either return the output or append it to the context's `output` property.

 [`MacroContext`]: ./types#macro-context

 #### Signature